Have faith in the basic competence of your strokes and tactics.

 Of course, there are other factors affecting your ability to properly execute your shots, namely habit strength, concentration and emotional state, some of which you can’t do anything about once the match starts.
 Habit strength is developed through repetitions in practice.
 In fact, your main objective in practice is to reinforce (strengthen) proper habits, and this is done by hitting a lot of balls.
 Spending extra time on the practice court increases both habit strength and your belief in your strokes.
 Knowing you have put in the “hard yards” will make you feel you can rely on them under the stress of match play.
 Insufficient practice nourishes the seeds of self-doubt.

 But what happens if you are in the midst of changing a weak stroke and working with your pro to develop a stronger one?
 How can you have self-belief in the new stroke?
 Well, you can’t.
 And you won’t until you have turned it into a firm habit and incorporated it into your game.
 On the practice court, you must drive the change process with your conscious mind.
 You must be thinking of the new technique every time you hit the stroke until it becomes a habit.
 In a match there isn’t time to think your way through a stroke, so your strongest habit will come out.
 Your practice objective is to make the new habit stronger than the old, and the old is usually pretty strong.
-So if you aren’t prepared for
+So if you aren’t prepared for the a lot of work, it’s better not to make the change at all.

 Bill Tilden gave us a good example of this in 1919.
 He lost in the finals of the U.S. Championship to “Little Bill” Johnson, who was able to take advantage of his weak slice backhand.
 Tilden then spent the entire winter at a Rhode Island indoor court working on a topspin backhand, and he didn’t play a tournament until he had perfected it.
 The next year he beat Johnson in the U.S. Championship final and became the dominant player in the world for the next decade.